Table of Contents

 - 12 Other recommended magnet fishing accessories

 I have recently started the wonderful hobby of magnet fishing, alongside my other wonderful hobby of metal detecting.
-So as I learn all about magnet fishing, and start this journey, I wanted to teach you my findings and research.
+So as I learn all about magnet fishing, and start this journey, I wanted to teach you my findings and research and give you a few magnet fishing tips along the way.
 As I learn more I will of course update this guide.

 My main mission for this beginners guide to magnet fishing is to help you get started too!